rocjs/roc-package-web-app-react/GUIDE.md

 Configuration is prioritized in that order.
 Only one of them will be considered.

-Note that all Babel configurations will support the `extends` property.
+Note that all Babel configurations will support the boolean `extends` property.
 The value of this determines if the project Babel configuration should be [merged](https://github.com/schnittstabil/merge-options) with the one provided by `web-app-react` or not.
-It will extend by default.
+It will merge/extend by default.
 Set to `false` if you which to overwrite the entire configuration.

 #### Using roc.config.js